 What household bills does an average household have?

-According to a report carried out by home insurers More Than, monthly running costs for owners of a three-bedroom home are on average £1,634.
+According to a report carried out by home insurance providers More Than, monthly running costs for owners of a three-bedroom home are on average £1,634.
 Whilst people who rent a property pay on average £1,576 per month.
 But what bills make up this cost?

 |Energy Bill (gas and electricity)||£91.90|